-Flood barriers are a fairly serious flood defence that, when installed correctly, are very effective at keeping water out.
+Flood barriers are a fairly serious defence that, when installed correctly, are very effective at keeping water out.
 They consist of brackets installed at either side of an opening such as a doorway in a garage or conservatory.

 When flooding is possible, you simply insert a metal panel into the brackets and tighten up the fixings.
 This creates a water-tight barrier that prevents water from entering the property, providing the water level remains below the height of the flood barrier.

 Flood doors are an excellent, permanent solution for anyone concerned about water entering their property via a doorway.
 They are more effective than sandbags and are in operation all of the time that the door is closed.
 This means that even if flooding strikes when you are away from home, your flood defence will still protect your property.

 Best of all, flood doors look like normal doors.
 That means that unlike barriers and sandbags, they do not impact the aesthetical appeal of your property.

 As a cheaper alternative, you can also buy flood barriers that are made to fit within your existing doorway.
 That means you don’t have to replace your doors and they can be easily installed DIY.

 - The board is made of a thermal insulation: eps is a lightweight, closed cell material with excellent stable thermal insulation properties based on entrapped air it is very light and durable for Flood Barriers.
 Moisture resistance: eps is non-hygroscopic and therefore moisture resistant, and retains its thermal and waterproofing properties excellent again for flood plan Barriers.
 Durability: eps is completely waterproof and seal proof when used in conjunction with a nylon or fibreglass channel such as flood plan door Barriers which creates the perfect air and watertight seal